The History of Tea: A Beverage with Origins Steeped in Intrigue and Flavored with Espionage

 Start Your Own Tea Drinking Customs

-The history of tea is long one, consuming and filled with danger, intrigue and espionage.
+The history of drinking tea is long one, filled with danger, intrigue and espionage with money going hand in hand with flavor.
 However, because of the health benefits, the refreshment, and the comaraderie it invites, it's easy to see how its popularity grew to become second in consumption only to water.
 So, relax!
 Have a cup or two.

 Copyright Cynthia Turner: 2012